 Injuries that result from engaging in horseplay or intentional acts of employee misconduct are generally not covered under California workers' compensation.
 For example, if an arm-wrestling match results in injury in the company breakroom, the injury is unlikely to be covered by workers' comp.
 Similarly, if an employee is injured because they were intoxicated on the job, they're unlikely to receive workers' comp as a result.

-Over 15 Years Advocating on Behalf of Injured Workers
+Over 20 years Advocating on Behalf of Injured Workers

-At Alvandi Law Group, our passionate workers’ comp attorneys have successfully recovered over half a billion dollars on behalf of hardworking California employees.
+At Alvandi Law Group, our passionate workers’ comp attorneys have successfully recovered over a billion dollars on behalf of hardworking California employees.
 We understand how terrifying it can be to sustain an injury at work.
 Many workers are understandably concerned about their financial security, health, and overall well-being after a workplace accident.
 Fortunately, our firm has the in-depth knowledge of state and federal workers’ comp laws to represent your best interests in court.

 When you partner with our Orange County workers’ comp lawyers, you can expect us to fight tirelessly to recover the compensation you rightfully deserve.
 We have extensive experience advocating on behalf of wronged workers in a variety of workers' comp cases, from construction accidents to machine malfunctions.
 No matter your situation, you can expect our exceptional legal team to prioritize your needs from start to finish.